mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ```

 See what happened?
 We no longer have a deeply nested structure.
 So, we call *getUser*, when we have the *user*, then we're going to get the *repositories* for that *user*.
 Now, in the first function, we pass the user-name, *gitHubUsername*.
 When we have the *repositories*, then we're going to get the *commits* for one of these *repositories*.

+And similarly in the second function, when we get the *commits* for one of these *repositories*, then we're going to display those *commits*.
+So, this is how we read the code.
+Again, it's not ideal, but its a little bit better than what we had before.
+Atleast we don't have the *callback hell*.
+Now, there is a better way to deal with *asynchronous* code, and that's by using *Promises*, which is the topic for the next lecture.